 About a kilometer across the desert from Abu Sir lies Abu Gorab, home to a Sun Temple erected by 5th Dynasty pharaoh Nyussere.
-While not in the greatest condition, it’s still one of the Old Kingdom’s best-preserved temples.
+While not in the greatest condition, it’s nevertheless one of the Old Kingdom’s best-preserved temples.

 At first glance, Nyussere’s Sun Temple may not look like much.
 But the temple is host to some fascinating objects that can’t be found anywhere else in Egypt.
 And it also provides us with important insight into how the lost Sun Temple of Heliopolis may have looked in its prime.